-Persistent absence is when a child misses 10% or more of their schooling across the school year for whatever reason, authorised and unauthorised (including illness, exclusion, holiday, etc).
-Absence at this level will damage any child's educational prospects and we expect parents' fullest support and co-operation to address this.
+Persistent absence is when a pupil misses 10% or more of their schooling across the school year for whatever reason, authorised and unauthorised (including illness, exclusion, holiday, etc).
+Absence at this level will damage any pupil's educational prospects and we expect parents' fullest support and cooperation to address this.

-At St. Andrew's C of E Infant School, we monitor all absence thoroughly, therefore any pupil whose attendance indicates they are likely to reach the PA threshold will be prioritised and parents will be informed of this promptly.
+At St Andrew's Church of England Infant School, we monitor all absence thoroughly, therefore any pupil whose attendance indicates they are likely to reach the PA threshold will be prioritised and parents will be informed of this promptly.
 Pupils who are persistent absentees are tracked and monitored carefully and the attendance procedures below (section 5) will be followed.